Bangor Abbey

-Bangor Abbey was established by Saint Comgall in 558 in Bangor, County Down, Northern Ireland and was famous for its learning and austere rule.
+Bangor Abbey was established by Saint Comgall in 558 in Bangor, County Down, Ireland and was famous for its learning and austere rule.
 It is not to be confused with the slightly older abbey in Wales on the site of Bangor Cathedral.

 History

 Foundation

-Comgall founded the monastery at Bangor about 558 A.D. in the County Down, on the southern shore of Belfast Lough.
+Comgall founded the monastery at Bangor about 558 A.D. in County Down, on the southern shore of Belfast Lough.
 The ancient Annals differ about the exact year, giving various dates between 552 and 559.
 The earliest, the Annals of Tighernach, and the Annals of Innisfallen, give 558 A.D. as the date of the foundation.
 The name was sometimes written "Beannchor."
-The place was also called the "Vale of Angels," because, according to a popular legend, St. Patrick once rested there and saw the valley filled with angels.
+The place was also called the "Vale of Angels," because, according to a popular legend, St Patrick once rested there and saw the valley filled with angels.

 Comgall was born in Antrim in 517, and educated at Clooneenagh and Clonmacnoise.
 The spirit of monasticism was then strong in Ireland.
 Many sought solitude to better serve God, and with this object Comgall retired to a lonely island.
 The persuasions of his friends drew him from his retreat; later on he founded the monastery of Bangor.

 Under his rule, which was rigid, prayer and fasting were incessant.
 Food was scant and plain.
 Worship held the foremost place in the life of the community.
 It is clear that music was a prominent feature of the worship of the Bangor monks.
 Crowds came to share his penances and his vigils; they also came for learning.

 School

 Bangor Abbey is regarded as one of the most important of the early Irish monastic sites, second only to Armagh.
 Within the extensive rampart which encircled its monastic buildings, students studied scripture, theology, logic, geometry, arithmetic, music, and the classics.
 Mo Sinu moccu Min was the fifth abbot of Bangor.
 It is thought that he tutored Columbanus.
 Robin Flower wrote that "It is clear that particular attention was paid to historical studies at Bangor, and the earliest Irish chronicle was probably a production of that house."

 Bangor was a major centre of learning—called the "Light of the World"—and trained many missionaries.
 Carthach of Lismore studied at Bangor, as did Fintan of Doon.
 Saint Mirin was a prior at Bangor before leaving to found Paisley Abbey in Renfrewshire.
-Columbanus and Gall went off to Continental Europe in 590 AD and founded the famous monasteries of Luxiell (France), St Gallen (Switzerland) and Bobbio (Italy).
+Columbanus and Gall went off to Continental Europe in 590 AD and founded the famous monasteries of Luxeuil Abbey (France), St Gallen (Switzerland) and Bobbio (Italy).